chantastic/sites/chan.dev/src/posts/how-to-land-your-first-conference-talk.md

 Make it easy to visualize you, on stage, delivering your topic.

-## Be obvious
+## Have an obvious affiliation

 Experts speakers sell conference tickets.
-So propose a talk in your realm of expertise.
+So propose a talk in your realm of your perceived expertise.

 Do you work at AWS?
 Propose a talk on grokking the latest serverless/edge offerings.